-According to Section 1(2) of the Postal Services Act, postal service is an activity carried out under the postal contract and under the conditions set out in the Postal Services Act.
-As a rule, the postal service comprises postal mail collection and its sorting and transportation over the postal network.
+According to Section 2(1)(a) of the Postal Services Act, postal service is an activity which consists of postal mail collection and its sorting and transportation over the postal network.
 The purpose of postal services is to deliver the mail to the recipient.
 Postal delivery of cash is also considered as postal service.

 In case of any doubt as to whether or not a company provides postal services, it is possible to contact the Department of Communications and Postal Services Regulation of CTU, using the CTU’s contacts.

 Business in postal services in the territory of the Czech Republic can be carried on under conditions set out in the Postal Services Act by individuals and legal entities that meet the general conditions.
 Authorisation to do business commences for these parties on the date of delivery of a written notification, which has to meet the requirements specified in Section 18(2) and (3) of the Postal Services Act.

 The activities, carried out by CTU to ensure conditions for business and to exercise state administration in the postal services area in compliance with the Postal Services Act, include in particular that CTU:

 - performs analyses of the general availability of the universal services and reviews the need to impose obligations to provide and ensure universal services;

 - maintains a list of providers and grants postal licence to providers who have the obligation to provide and ensure universal services